 A Brief History Of The Vietnam War

-By 1957, the Viet Cong began to fight back and by 1959 the war between the two sides was in full force.
-In 1961, the American military was sent in to South Vietnam to back them up and push back the North Vietnamese communists.
+By 1957, the Viet Cong began to fight back, and by 1959 the war between the two sides was in full force.
+In 1961, the American military was sent to South Vietnam to back them up and push back the North Vietnamese communists.

 In 1969 the Americans withdrew from Vietnam, leaving South Vietnam with training and weapons to continue fighting.
-Sadly, the war between the two sides of Vietnam continued until 1973 when the US and North Vietnam concluded a final peace agreement.
-In 1975 the communists gained full power of the country and in 1976 the country was united as The Socialist Republic of Vietnam.
+Sadly, the war between the two sides of Vietnam continued until 1973, when the US and North Vietnam concluded a final peace agreement.
+In 1975 the communists gained full power in the country and in 1976, the country was united as The Socialist Republic of Vietnam.